 However, many of the mistakes made when administering anesthesia are made because of human error.
 The health care provider breached the standard of care when treating the patient.
 When the level of care falls below a certain standard, the patient may have cause for a medical malpractice claim.

-Common anesthesia errors include, but are not limited to:
+Common anesthesia errors in Miami-Dade County include, but are not limited to:

 - Failing to monitor the patient during and after a procedure, including the patient’s blood pressure, heart rate, oxygen levels, and other vitals